chetnashah/webconcepts/ios-work/swift/Classes.md

 By far the most common reason for using `self` is inside an initializer, where you’re likely to want parameter names that match the property names of your type,

+**Note** - no need to return anything from initializer, except failable initializer where nil can be returned.

 ## Constructors are called "initializers" in swift lingo